networknext/next/docs/fork_next_repository.md

 4. Fork the repository to your own github account

+It's OK to fork only the "main" branch.
+You'll create your own branches in your fork.

 5. Clone the forked repository into your home directory

 It will create a subdirectory called "next".
 You can change to this directory at the console with `cd ~/next` at any time.